jimmysitu/gem5-bench/README.md

   - xml templete for McPAT
   - Configure more detail O3CPU on gem5 in fs_run.py
   - Add power analysis flow in Makefile
-- Add Full system image making flow for ARM
+- Add Full system image making flow for ARM/RISC-V
 - Output redirect not work in SE mode
 - Auto login in tty mode, which may help gem5 FS mode run faster?